dmitrii-eremin/python-lua/README.md

 - The latest version includes the use of 'operator overloading', and 'properties' in [classes](#class_extended)
 - [Type comparisons](#type) have been added
 - [Try/except blocks](#try) have been added
+- [String functions](#strings) have been added (find, split, join, replace, basic slices (no step yet) rudimentary format (no typing, e.g. {.2f})
+- The string functions required a large change to the overall code to include luas : operator.
+Classes etc have been changed substantially under the hood, but the user should not be able to notice the change.

 ## Usage